rustbridge/rusty-snake-book/src/9-modularization.md

 ## Making Functions and structs Public

 In order for a function to be accessible in `main.rs`, it needs to be marked with `pub`.
-Same goes for all the structs, including their fields.

 ## Accessing the Modules in `main.rs`